Theory

 “Tony’s?
 Oh, it sucks.
 You’ll see.
 Maybe.
 I won’t be showing you.”

 “A bad crowd?
-A least there’s no military like”
+A least there’s no military there like”

 “No. It’s just awful.”